tohyuting/tp/docs/UserGuide.md

 Adds product information to a supplier; associates a particular product with the supplier in the CLI-nic application.

-Format: `add s/SUPPLIER_NAME pd/PRODUCT_NAME [t/TAG]…​`
+Format: `addp s/SUPPLIER_NAME pd/PRODUCT_NAME [t/TAG]…​`

 Examples:

-* `add s/SupplierA pd/PANADOL SUSP t/FEVER` Adds the product PANADOL SUSP to list of products from supplierA.
+* `addp s/SupplierA pd/PANADOL SUSP t/FEVER` Adds the product PANADOL SUSP to list of products from supplierA.
 * This indicates that supplierA is selling this product.
 PANADOL SUSP also has a tag of FEVER.

 ### Clearing all entries : `clear`